 Non-Exempt Staff Council

-We are here for YOU to address your questions, concerns or suggestions.
-Please feel free to contact any member of the committee directly.
+We are here for YOU to address your questions, concerns, or suggestions.
+Please feel free to contact any member of the committee directly or contact our general mailbox at firstname.lastname@example.org.
 If you choose, your communication may be kept confidential and/or anonymous by sending your concern in writing directly to the Chair of the NESC in an interoffice envelope marked “NESC – Confidential”.

 Joint Statement on Behalf of the Exempt and Non-Exempt Staff Councils of Trinity College on Anti-Racism